Okay, folks, the one o'clock Gallup poll is out, and it's 51.45 Romney, six points.

 No question about it.

-You want to hear some of the comments of these white guys that voted for McCain now voting for Obama and it let no, you gotta hear some of this.
+You want to hear some of the comments of these white guys that voted for McCain now voting for Obama?

 Right now, if I had to choose, it'd be Obama.

-Holiday said that in general he leans Republican.
+Holiday said that in general, he leans Republican.

-Yeah, I voted for McCain four years ago in spite of the fact that he picked Palin.
+Yeah, I voted for McCain four years ago in spite of the fact that he picked Palin because I thought that was a cheap trick he pulled there.

-He uh worries that if Romney's elected, he'll put Cheney and Rumsfeld back in there to run the show.
+He worries that if Romney's elected, he'll put Cheney and Rumsfeld back in there to run the show.

-Republicans here would much prefer Cheney and Rumsfeld to Van Jones than anybody else in the in the regime.
+They would much prefer either Republicans here would much prefer Cheney and Rumsfeld to Van Jones and anybody else in the regime.

-Jeffrey Baker, 56, retiree in strong Maine, thinks Romney's refusal to release his taxes disqualifies him.
+Jeffrey Baker, 56, retiree in Strong, Maine, thinks Romney's refusal to release his taxes disqualifies him.

 If you can't be honest from the start, I don't want you in the Oval Office.